Assistant Professor and Graduate Chair

 Ian's next book project seeks to investigate formal experimentalism as an expression of sexuality in order to map queer strategies of storytelling in, among others, André Gide, Jean Genet, Werner Schroeter, Rainer Werner Fassbinder, François Ozon, Christophe Honoré and Xavier Dolan.
 In other work he seeks to modernize two towering figures of the German-language literary canon, Heinrich von Kleist and Franz Kafka, by examining their influence on the works of Cormac McCarthy and J.M.
 Coetzee.

 Since coming to Penn, Ian has primarily taught classes on film, philosophy and culture.
-Last year he represented Penn as Visiting Professor to the Berlin Consortium for German Studies at the Freie Universität Berlin, where he taught courses on queer German cinema and representations of Berlin in German film.
+In 2017-2018 he represented Penn as Visiting Professor to the Berlin Consortium for German Studies at the Freie Universität Berlin, where he taught courses on queer German cinema and representations of Berlin in German-language film.

-20th-century literature, film studies, French literature and film, modernism and the postmodern
+20th-century literature, film studies, queer studies, French literature and film, modernism and the postmodern